LinuxJedi/linuxjedi.co.uk/content/blog/2017/03/19/maw-chap-5.rst

 Double hashing
 --------------

-Double probing :math:`F` says that we apply a second hash function to x and probe at a distance :math:`hash_2(x), 2hash_2(x), \dots`, and so on.
+Double hashing :math:`F` says that we apply a second hash function to x and probe at a distance :math:`hash_2(x), 2hash_2(x), \dots`, and so on.

 When :math:`\lambda` exceeds certain value, we need to build a bigger hash table of